dylan-jayatilaka/dylan-jayatilaka.github.io/_posts/2014-09-20-super-quick-summary-of-qm.md

 **Q1**. *Write down the momentum operator of an electron in one dimension*

-*Strategy*.
+*Strategy*

 Use rule 1 of quantum mechanics.

-*Answer*.
+*Answer*

 The momentum operator of an electron in one dimension is
 \\( \hat{p} = -i\hbar \frac{d}{dx} \\).

 **Q2**. *Write down the momentum operator of an electron in three dimensions*

-*Strategy*.
+*Strategy*

 To do this we have to realize that the momentum in three dimensions is a vector.
 So we have to write down a vector with three conponents.
 Each component is defined like in A1.

-*Answer*.
+*Answer*

 The momentum opertor is given by

 $$
 \hat{\B{p}} = -i \hbar